open-data/ckanext-language-domains/README.md

 This plugin hooks into various parts of the CKAN framework to allow for vanity language domains.
 It forces CKAN to no longer use language sub-directories, redirecting requested sub-directories to their mapped domain name.

 It is not required to use different languages with this plugin, you could use it to have multiple vanity domains for your CKAN install.
-This plugin supports `ckan.root_path` as well.
+This plugin supports `ckan.root_path` as well with a config option `ckanext.language_domains.root_paths`.

 ## Requirements